 Tip: Round or broad faces should apply the rouge slightly closer to the nose.
 For thin or oval faces, apply rouge further away from the nose.
 For very long faces, add a dab of rouge to your chin.

 Tip: Liquid blush is not easy to find in stores.
 A theater makeup supply store usually has them.
 Otherwise, a blush creme is your next best choice, although still hard to find.
-LBCC makes a replica 1920s liquid rouge which is fabulous.
+LBCC makes a replica 1920s liquid rouge which is fabulous and Besame has a few cream blushes too.

 Step 3.
 Lipstick